 I have been researching and publishing on this topic for over 40 years, while gaining extensive clinical experience in my medical practice as the founder of the first comprehensive men’s health center in the US.
 My work has helped transform our understanding of the relationship between testosterone and prostate cancer, and it has been gratifying to see the field evolve as ideas once considered “dangerous” have now become mainstream as the implications of that research have been widely accepted.

-I am delighted to be able to offer this course, addressing not only testosterone issues but also a number of men’s sexual health problems.
-These are common issues encountered by healthcare providers treating middle-aged and older men every day.
+I am delighted to be able to offer this course, addressing not only testosterone issues but also a number of sexual health problems.
+These are common issues encountered by healthcare providers treating middle-aged and older men and women every day.
 The superb faculty and I will provide a comprehensive, evidence-based approach to these issues, combined with pearls from clinical experience, so that you will be able to return to your practice with improved comfort and confidence to effectively help your patients with testosterone deficiency and other sexual concerns.

 Abraham Morgentaler, MD, FACS